mattermost/docs/source/administration/devops-command-center.rst

 *For Cloud deployments*

-Mattermost Incident Management is included in the Mattermost Cloud workspace and is enabled by default and upgraded automatically.
+Mattermost Incident Management is included in the Mattermost Cloud workspace, enabled by default, and upgraded automatically.

 *For self-managed deployments*